Direct Estimation of Parameters in ODE Models Using WENDy: Weak-form Estimation of Nonlinear Dynamics: Weak form Estimation of Nonlinear Dynamics (WENDy)

 As mentioned above, we assume that all elements of $\boldsymbol{\varepsilon}$ are i.i.d.\,Gaussian, i.e., $\mathcal{N}(0,\sigma^2)$ and thus to first order the residual is characterized by

 In the case where $\wbf=\wstar$ and the integration error is negligible, \eqref{eqn:ResidDistw} simplifies to

 We note that in \eqref{eqn:ResidDistwstar} (and in \eqref{eqn:ResidDistw}), the covariance is dependent upon the parameter vector $\wbf$.
 In the statistical inference literature, the Iteratively Reweighted Least Squares (IRLS) \cite{Jorgensen2012EncyclopediaofEnvironmetrics} method offers a strategy to account for a parameter-dependent covariance by iterating between solving for $\wbf$ and updating the covariance matrix $\Cbf$.
+Furthermore, while the normality in \eqref{eqn:ResidDistwstar} is approximate, the weighted least squares estimator has been shown to be consistent under fairly general conditions even without normality \cite{BollerslevWooldridge1992EconomRev}.
 In Algorithm \ref{alg:WENDy-IRLS} we present WENDy method, updating $\Cbf^{(n)}$ (at the $n$-th iteration step) in lines 7-8 and then the new parameters $\wbf^{(n+1)}$ are computed in line 9 by weighted least squares.

 The IRLS step in line 9 requires inverting $\Cbf^{(n)}$, which is done by computing its Cholesky factorization and then applying the inverse to $\Gbf$ and $\bbf$.
 Since this inversion may be unstable, we allow for possible regularization of $\Cbf^{(n)}$ in line 8 via a convex combination between the analytical first-order covariance $\Lbf^{(n)}(\Lbf^{(n)})^T$ and the identity via the covariance relaxation parameter $\alpha$.
 This regularization allows the user to interpolate between the OLS solution ($\alpha=1$) and the unregularized IRLS solution ($\alpha=0$).
 In this way WENDy extends and encapsulates Algorithm 1.
 However, in the numerical examples below, we simply set $\alpha=10^{-10}$ throughout, as the aforementioned instability was not an issue.
 Lastly, any iterative scheme needs a stopping criteria and we will defer discussion of ours until Section \ref{sec:SC}.